-- Focus on a change, which impacts a healthcare outcome(s) either through direct or indirect care. - Have a system (micro, meso-, or macro level) or population/aggregate focus. - Demonstrate implementation in the appropriate arena or area of practice. - Include a plan for sustainability (e.g. financial, systems or political realities, not only - theoretical abstraction). - Include an evaluation of processes and/or outcomes (formative or summative). - DNP Projects should be designed so that processes and/or outcomes will be evaluated to guide practice and policy.
-Clinical significance is as important. - Provide a foundation for future practice.
+- Focus on a change, which impacts a healthcare outcome(s) either through direct or indirect care. - Have a system (micro, meso-, or macro level) or population/aggregate focus. - Incorporate OhioHealth Change Management Model - Demonstrate implementation in the appropriate arena or area of practice. - Include a plan for sustainability (e.g. financial, systems or political realities, not only theoretical abstraction). - Include an evaluation of processes and/or outcomes (formative and summative). - DNP Projects should be designed so that processes and/or outcomes will be evaluated to guide practice and policy. - Provide a foundation for future practice.